 The clean, sharp air of Valkynne cut through the stink and smog of a lesser reality.

-Annabelle Schiller blushed as she stepped through the widening undulating portal.
-A flowing river of rainbows led the way.
+Annabelle Schiller blushed as she was swept off her feet and washed through the widening undulating portal.
+A flowing river of rainbows carried her along.

 She was borne into heaven.

-In Valkynne, the wind swept through a meadow of softest mink, silver in its undulations, waist high.
+In Valkynne, a liquid wind wove through a meadow of softest mink, silver in its undulations, waist high.
 Trees bowed before her, weighted down by glistening, fleshy pears.
-Upon the shoulders of a turquoise ravine, a diamond glacier rested.
+Upon the shoulders of a turquoise ravine, a diamond glacier shook.
 The core of mirrors inside the diamond reflected and enlarged the image of August Schiller’s face; projecting it into the sky and across the hills and valleys.
 A thousand pictures of August Schiller, each slightly distorted, omnipresent, edged in rainbows, each displaying a patient understanding.

 Her husband landed before her, hitting the ground awkwardly, suddenly returning to his familiar, all too human self, half embarrassed by having to deal with a momentary loss of omnipotence, but also thrilled by the terror, risk, and uncertainty, feeling the demands of gravity and other physical laws.
 His heart began to beat wildly.
 It felt strange, and good.
 He brushed himself off, stood and opened his arms.